Separation Processes for Biological Products

 “Handbook of Downstream Processing”, Ed.
 Elliott Goldberg, Blackie Academic & Professional (1997) UK

 “Bioseparations Science and Engineering”, Roger Harrison, Paul Todd, Scott Rudge, Demetri Petrides, Oxford University Press (2003) UK

 “Bioprocess Engineering Principles”, Pauline Doran, Academic Press (2003), UK

 "Industrial Bioseparations: Principles and Practice"; Daniel Forcitini, Wiley-Blackwell (2007)

 The teaching comprises lectures and practical/laboratorial classes.
 Lectures cover all the content according with the syllabus.
 Wherever necessary example problems will be solved to illustrate the given concepts.
 Laboratorial classes are programmed to carry out practical works related to the lectures.
-The students will prepare seminars related with the topics of the course, giving emphasis to new techniques.
+The students will prepare and present a work related with the topics of the course, giving emphasis to new bioseparation techniques.

 1. Three mini tests (closed-booked), each one worth 20% of the final grade.

-2. A seminar (to be held in a group) including elaboration and presentation.
-It accounts for 20% of
+2. A mini project (to be held in a group) including elaboration and presentation.
+It accounts for 20% of the final grade.

 3. Laboratory team work, including elaboration and discussion of respective reports.
 It accounts for 20% of the final grade.